denniskigen/ampath-forms/pages/docs/historical-expressions.md

 }
 ```

-We're grabbing the previous encounters and registering them with the [HistoricalEncounterDataService's](https://github.com/openmrs/openmrs-ngx-formentry/blob/9dbbf324fcc6ec6fa49fe4f954801f173a00c764/projects/ngx-formentry/src/form-entry/services/historical-encounter-data.service.ts#L9) encounter store and making it accessible via a key called `rawPrevEnc`.
+We're grabbing the previous encounter and registering it with the [HistoricalEncounterDataService's](https://github.com/openmrs/openmrs-ngx-formentry/blob/9dbbf324fcc6ec6fa49fe4f954801f173a00c764/projects/ngx-formentry/src/form-entry/services/historical-encounter-data.service.ts#L9) encounter store and making it accessible via a key called `rawPrevEnc`.
 This is what allows us to access the previous encounter data in the form schema.
 We're then registering observations from the previous encounter under the `rawPrevObs` key.
 This is what allows us to access the previous encounter observations in the form schema.